Counting Distinct Elements Under Person-Level Differential Privacy: Introduction

 Differential privacy (DP)~\citep{dwork2006calibrating} is a formal privacy standard.
 The simplest method for ensuring DP is to add noise (from either a Laplace or Gaussian distribution) to the true answer, where the scale of the noise corresponds to the sensitivity of the true answer -- i.e., how much one person's data can change the true value.

 If each person contributes a single element to the dataset, then the sensitivity of the number of unique elements is one.
 However, a person may contribute multiple elements to the dataset and our goal is to ensure privacy for all of these contributions simultaneously.
-That is, we seek to provide person-level DP (a.k.a.~user-level DP).
+That is, we seek to provide person-level DP (a.k.a.~user-level DP\footnote{We prefer the term ``person'' over ``user,'' as the latter only makes sense in some contexts and could be confusing in others.}).

 This is the problem we study: We have a dataset $D = (u_1, u_2, \cdots, u_n)$ of person records.
 Each person $i \in [n]$ contributes a finite dataset $u_i \in \Omega^*$, where $\Omega$ is some (possibly infinite) universe of potential elements (e.g., all finite-length binary strings) and $\Omega^* := \bigcup_{\ell\in\mathbb{N}} \Omega^\ell$ denotes all subsets of $\Omega$ of finite size.
 Informally, our goal is to compute the number of unique elements